robalford/forloop_lesson/README.md

 ]
 ```

-Let's start by using a for-each loop to send a different compliment to your best friend Randy every day.
-A for-each loop
+Let's start by using a for-each loop to generate a different compliment to send your best friend Randy every day.
+A
-in Python allows us to repeat the same block of code for each item in a list.
+for-each loop in Python allows us to repeat the same block of code for each item in a list.

 ```
 print("Send Randy compliments\n")